NSS Space Book Reviewers

 Robert Z. Pearlman is the founder and editor of collectSPACE.com, the leading online resource and community for space history enthusiasts.
 He has driven the content and creation of some of the most popular and influential websites devoted to the subject of space exploration, including: the original "Ask An Astronaut", the National Space Society's website, the official viewer's guide to Tom Hanks' HBO miniseries "From The Earth To The Moon", and Apollo 11 astronaut Buzz Aldrin's "Encounter with Tiber" website.
 Prior to establishing collectSPACE, Pearlman held positions with Space Adventures, Ltd., Imaginova Corp. and the National Space Society.
 Today, Pearlman is also Vice President of Countdown Enterprises, a leading producer and retailer of space-themed merchandise.
 He is a former member of the National Space Society's Board of Directors and serves on the Advisory Committee of the Ansari X PRIZE Foundation, as well as the nominating induction committee for the Astronaut Hall of Fame in Florida.
 Non-fiction reviews: Apollo Moon Missions: The Unsung Heroes; Live from Cape Canaveral; Return to the Moon; The Space Tourist's Handbook; Spacecraft Films Apollo DVD Sets.
 Children's reviews: Kids to Space.

-Jim Plaxco is a former member of the NSS Board of Directors and his online biography can be found here.
-Non-fiction reviews: Fundamentals of Space Business and Economics; ISScapades; Reference Guide to the International Space Station; Utilization of Space.
+Jim Plaxco Jim Plaxco is a digital artist and president of the Chicago Society for Space Studies.
+He is a also former member of the NSS Board of Directors and his online biography can be found here.
+Non-fiction reviews: Fundamentals of Space Business and Economics; Marketing the Moon: The Selling of the Apollo Lunar Program; ISScapades; Reference Guide to the International Space Station; Utilization of Space.